 This exemption applies in British Columbia.
-In all other Canadian provinces and territories, the existing laws about illegal drugs still apply.
-The exemption does not change Canada's border rules.
-Taking illegal drugs across domestic and international borders remains illegal.
+In all other Canadian provinces and territories, the existing laws about illegal drugs continue to apply.
+The exemption does not change Canada's border rules, and taking illegal drugs across domestic and international borders, even for personal use, remains illegal.
 This applies whether exiting or entering the country, even if travelling to and from B.C. where the exemption is in place.
-It can result in serious criminal penalties both in Canada and abroad.
+Possession of illegal substances can result in serious criminal penalties both in Canada and abroad.

-- On a motor vehicle or watercraft that is operated by a minor (under 18 year of age), whether or not it is in motion
+- In a motor vehicle or watercraft that is operated by a minor (under 18 year of age), whether or not it is in motion

 The exemption also specifies conditions on safe storage of the illegal drugs listed in the exemption: